-This course focuses on how managers use technology to assist in decision making and to increase profitability.
+This course focuses on how managers use technology to assist with business functions and achieve organizational goals.
 The relationship of technology to other processes within organizations is examined.
-The processes by which managers use technology to achieve organizational goals are analyzed.

 MGMT 4300 - Entrepreneurship and New Ventures (3)

 Prerequisites: MGMT 3000; MKTG 3000.